 • 1 14-ounce (400 ml) can chopped or crushed tomatoes

-• 5-6 cups vegetable broth, or chicken broth
+• 5-6 cups vegetable broth, chicken broth, or water

 • Salt and freshly ground black pepper